garrandall/popular-music-data/tracks/old-to-the-new-nice-smooth.md

 From night to morn
 Rippin the mic and leave the stage torn
 Never in a scuffle
-Cause i can chill in the Bronx
+Cause I can chill in the Bronx
 And still do the Hollywood Shuffle
 Take it back to the essence
-To the jams in the park, ahh everesence
+To the jams in the park, ah everesence
 Felt like yesterday
 When I was a shorty b-boy around the way
 Cango, nylon, Nike suits and Pumas